codex-academy/database-intro/steps/add_csv_data_to_db.md

 Once you have all the above loop through the products and find the CategoryId for each.
 Then insert the Products into the database using a Bulk insert.

-## Adding Sales & Products
+## Populating Sales & Products

 You will need a way to easily map Product names to Product Id's.
-Create a map using a SQL select query from the `Products` table.
+Create a map using a SQL select query from the Products table.

 Loop through all the Sales records and find the corresponding Product Id for each Sale record.
-Then use a bulk insert to add all the Sales to the database.
+Then use a bulk insert to populate Sales to the database.

-Use a similar approach for adding Products to the database.
+Use a similar approach than you used for populating Products to the database.